 Before tucking the lining inside the bag, I sew the opening in the back seam of the lining closed.
 After sewing the lining seam closed, I push the lining inside the bag.

 To finish the bag, press the top of the bag.
 Stitch around the top of the bag, 1/4 – 1/2 inch from the top.
-This will create a nice finish, and an extra round of stitches securing all of the pieces together.
+This will create a nice finish, and also an extra round of stitches securing all of the pieces together.
 In the end I wound up with a tote bag that is 14.5 inches wide and 13 inches high.

 This bag was so easy to make.
 I am not sure yet what I’m going to use it for, maybe grocery shopping.
 I already have another patchwork tote bag in progress.